wcerfgba/jpreston.xyz/democratic-transparency-of-policy-evidence.md

 ---
 layout: page
-title: Digging in to New Zealand's Smokefree Aotearoa 2025 Policy
+title: "Democratic Transparency of Policy Evidence: Digging in to New Zealand's Smokefree Aotearoa 2025 Action Plan"
 date: '2021-12-14'
 last_modified_at: '2021-12-14'
+redirect_from:
+  - /digging-in-to-new-zealands-smokefree-aotearoa-2025-policy.html
 ---

-This [[essay]] chronicles a short dive in to the evidence supporting New Zealand's Smokefree Aotearoa 2025 [[policy]].
+This [[essay]] chronicles a short dive in to some of the evidence supporting New Zealand's Smokefree Aotearoa 2025 [[policy]].
 I first became aware of this initiative through coverage on BBC News [^1] .
 I am currently undertaking a PhD in policy modelling and simulation, so I am interested in understanding what evidence (especially modelling evidence) has been used by the New Zealand government to support these proposals.
 In particular, the government is proposing to introduce a prohibition on tobacco sales to anyone born after a certain date.
 From the BBC News article:

 > New Zealand will ban the sale of tobacco to its next generation, in a bid to eventually phase out smoking.
 Anyone born after 2008 will not be able to buy cigarettes or tobacco products in their lifetime, under a law expected to be enacted next year.